dasarpai/old.dasarpai.github.io/_dsblog/2024-08-22-Variations-of-Language-Model-in-Huggingface.md

 This approach allows the model to evaluate the relationship between the question and each possible answer option, ultimately selecting the option that best fits the context provided.

+## The difference between GPT2ForTextClassification, GPT2ForDocumentClassification, GPT2ForSequenceClassification models.

-## Can you tell me the difference between GPT2ForTextClassification, GPT2ForDocumentClassification, GPT2ForSequenceClassification model variations?
+Can you tell me the difference between GPT2ForTextClassification, GPT2ForDocumentClassification, GPT2ForSequenceClassification model variations?

 - **GPT2ForTextClassification**:
   - Focuses on short text inputs.